The Twins Almanac for July

 Tiant K’s 19 Twins Over 10 Innings

-Cleveland’s Luis Tiant pitches all 10 innings, striking out 19 in a 1-0 win over the Twins.
-Tiant won 21 games in 1968, with a league-leading 1.60 ERA and 0.871 WHIP.
+Cleveland’s Luis Tiant pitched all 10 innings, striking out 19 in a 1-0 win over the Twins on this date in 1968.
+Tiant won 21 games that season, with a league-leading 1.60 ERA and 0.871 WHIP.

 He pitched for the Twins in 1970 before being released and going on to become a Red Sox legend.
 More details in my blog post about the Twins releasing Tiant ⇨ TwinsAlmanac.com/March-31-1971/